Media Industry Jobs You Can Get without a Degree

 The good news is, working as an intern puts you face-to-face with potential bosses.
 Paid internships at TV stations, newspapers and magazines, for example, give you an inside look at daily operations while you fulfill your internship responsibilities, which may include writing, newsgathering, production duties, commercial shoots and assisting management.

-Even if the internship doesn't lead to a permanent, full-time job within that company, it's still valuable experience you can use on your resume in lieu of a college degree.
+Even if the internship doesn't lead to a permanent, full-time job within that company, it's still a valuable experience you can use on your resume in lieu of a college degree.